About Watson Computing

 The second tier provides a robust computational environment for modeling and 3D simulation.
 It is comprised of both physical and virtual servers, and high performance graphic workstations.
 The graphic workstations are housed in the data center and accessed remotely using Teradici host cards.
 The host cards allow the workstations advanced graphic capabilities to be accessed over the network.

 Included in the second tier, is a 120 TB network file server that supports the research and infrastructure needs of the school.
 Faculty have access to network storage which is shared within their research group.

 The third computing tier provides access to the school's high performance computing clusters.
-The cluster is comprised of a head node, 32 compute nodes, 11 TB of direct attached storage node, with common storage access to all nodes.
+The cluster is comprised of a head node, 61 compute nodes, 11 TB of direct attached storage node, with common storage access to all nodes.
 40 Gb/sec Infiniband Ethernet provides networking between nodes with a 1 Gb/sec Ethernet for management.
-The cluster provides 384 CPU cores with 2.3 TB of system memory.
+The cluster provides 848 CPU cores with 5 TB of system memory.
 The cluster currently supports MATLAB 2014A jobs up to 500 cores, VASP, COMSOL and almost any *nix based applications, running in a production environment.